Christine Tremarco

 Christine Tremarco (born 1977) is an English actress.
 Her career began in 1992 when, at the age of 15, she starred in the miniseries The Leaving of Liverpool, for which she was nominated for an AACTA Award.
 Subsequent television work has included Waterloo Road (2007–2009), Casualty (2010–2013), Little Boy Blue (2017), Clink (2019), Wolfe (2021), and Emmerdale (2024).

-For her portrayal of Manda Miller in Adolescence (2025), Tremarco was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series.
+For her portrayal of Manda Miller in Adolescence (2025), Tremarco won the British Academy Television Award for Best Supporting Actress, and was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie, Critics' Choice Award for Best Supporting Actress in a Limited Series or Movie Made for Television and Actor Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.

 Her film credits include Priest (1994), Under the Skin (1997), Face (1997), Anita and Me (2002), and Hector (2015).

 Early life and acting debut

 Educated at St Cecilia's Catholic Infant and Junior Schools and then Holly Lodge Girls' College, Tremarco was invited to join a newly-opened dance and drama school after being spotted in a school play.
 Soon thereafter, having caught the attention of a casting agent while performing at a local drama group, she was offered a co-lead role in The Leaving of Liverpool (1993); a two-part television film depicting the forced migration of British children to Australia in the 1950s.
 For her portrayal of headstrong orphan Lily, Tremarco was nominated for the AACTA Award for Best Lead Actress in a Television Drama.